tanaylab/SomeGraphs.jl/README.md

 The goals of this are:

   - Provide a specific set of graphs (chosen for supporting a specific application, but covers the common types).

   - Generate static PNG and/or SVG files (for publishing).
   - Generate interactive graphs in Jupyter notebook, also from Python and from R (for exploration).
-  - Provide guided UI in Jupyter notebook for accessing and customizing the graphs, as well as generating standard dashboards of related graphs.
   - Be reasonably efficient when the data is large.
   - Minimize dependencies (except for Plotly).
+  - Provide strongly types set of structures for specifying the graphs, where fields are as high-level ("what") as possible, and are orthogonal to each other (as much as humanly possible).
+This is very different from Plotly APIs where fields are low level ("how") and achieving "simple" effects requires changing many of them at the same time.

+Non-goals are:

+  - Provide "every" graph type and/or feature.

 ## Architecture